 Accidents are devastating.
 Whether it’s a car crash or a motorcycle accident, you can face severe injuries, large medical bills, and/or lost wages that can create uncertainty about your future.
 The first step toward resolving an auto accident is to notify your insurance carrier immediately, especially if there were any damages to your vehicle or if you sustained any injuries.
 Your insurer may be able to provide you with financial compensation for your accident; however, don’t be tempted to accept the first settlement offer.
 Insurance companies, unfortunately, prioritize their bottom line over your well-being.

 After sustaining an injury, you can be sure that you’ll receive a call from a representative with several questions for you regarding the crash.
-To protect your best interests, you may want to hire a California car accident attorney to represent you.
+To protect your best interests, you may want to hire a Beverly Hills car accident attorney to represent you.
 They may be able to intervene and deal directly with insurance adjusters so you can avoid accidentally hurting your claim.

 What Questions Will My Insurance Company Ask after an Accident?